mike-thompson-day8/cljsbuild-none-test-seed/README.md

 ----------------------

 At the time of writing, [cemerick/clojurescript.test]  doesn't work with `:optimizations :none`.
-I tried, it broke, I cursed, I looked into it more, and realised that it could never work as things stood.
+I tried, it broke, I cursed, I looked into it more wondering what I had done wrong, and pretty quickly realised that it could never work as things stood.

 I retreated back to using `:optimizations :whitespace` which did work, thankfully, but I found my workflow uncomfortable.